-- Consider a sample containing a large number of molecules, N, in volume V. - The energy of the system is between E and E + dE with dE/E << 1. - An energy spectrum exists for the system. - The details of the spectrum do not need to be known. - There are an enormous number of quantum states consistent with the macroscopic constraints of E, V, N. - There are many distributions over the energy levels that are consistent with E, V, N.
+- Consider a sample containing a large number of molecules, N, in volume V. - The energy of the system is between E and E+dE with dE/E<<1. - An energy spectrum exists for the system. - The details of the spectrum do not need to be known. - There are an enormous number of quantum states consistent with the macroscopic constraints of E, V, N. - There are many distributions over the energy levels that are consistent with E, V, N.

-- The equations of motion for N molecules cannot be solved exactly (classically or quantally). - Therefore the exact mechanical behaviour of the system is not determined and is not available for a macroscopic system. - This is not of interest in macroscopic thermodynamics. - $\Omega(E, V, N)$ is the number of states with energy between E and E + dE. - Each solution of the N molecule Schrödinger equation gives a small number of the $\Omega(E,V,N)$ states. - The properties of the macroscopic variables depend only on $\Omega(E, V, N)$, not the microscopic details.
+- The equations of motion for N molecules cannot be solved exactly (classically or quantally). - Therefore the exact mechanical behaviour of the system is not determined and is not available for a macroscopic system. - This is not of interest in macroscopic thermodynamics. - $\Omega(E,V,N)$ is the number of states with energy between E and E+dE. - Each solution of the N molecule Schrödinger equation gives a small number of the $\Omega(E,V,N)$ states. - The properties of the macroscopic variables depend only on $\Omega(E,V,N)$, not the microscopic details.

-The fundamental postulate of equilibrium statistical mechanics is:

-"All possible quantum states of an isolated system consistent with a given set of macroscopic parameters of constraint are to be considered as equally probable".

-- This is also known as the postulate of equal a priori probability. - This is an assumption which has been validated by the success of statistical mechanics in producing results consistent with observations. - To apply this postulate an ensemble of systems is considered. - A large number of replica systems is constructed, each consistent with the macroscopic variables E, V, N.
+- The fundamental postulate of equilibrium statistical mechanics is: - "All possible quantum states of an isolated system consistent with a given set of macroscopic parameters of constraint are to be considered as equally probable". - This is also known as the postulate of equal a priori probability. - This is an assumption which has been validated by the success of statistical mechanics in producing results consistent with observations. - To apply this postulate an ensemble of systems is considered. - A large number of replica systems is constructed, each consistent with the macroscopic variables E, V, N. - All other properties are allowed to vary freely.

-- All other properties are allowed to vary freely. - Suppose that all possible quantum states consistent with the definition of the ensemble are represented in the ensemble. - The relative frequency definition of probability is in agreement with the assumption of equal a priori probability of all quantum states consistent with E, V, N. - Therefore the probability of a random choice of a replica from the ensemble being the same as an arbitrarily chosen member of the ensemble is 1/N when there are N replicas in the ensemble. - Consider now the constraints used to define the ensemble.
+- Suppose that all possible quantum states consistent with the definition of the ensemble are represented in the ensemble. - The relative frequency definition of probability is in agreement with the assumption of equal $a\ priori$ probability of all quantum states consistent with E, V, N. - Therefore the probability of a random choice of a replica from the ensemble being the same as an arbitrarily chosen member of the ensemble is $1/\mathcal{N}$ when there are \mathcal{N} replicas in the ensemble. - Consider the constraints used to define the ensemble. - The equilibrium macroscopic properties of an isolated system are independent of time.